rstens/bdds-template/README.md

     ./gradlew chromeHeadlessTest //Will run in pipeline as well ./gradlew firefoxTest
-    ./gradlew firefoxHeadlessTest //Will run in pipeline as well ./gradlew edgeTest //only on windows
+    ./gradlew firefoxHeadlessTest //Will run in pipeline as well
-    ./gradlew ieTest //Read wiki for set up instructions, only on windows ./gradlew safariTest //Only for MacOS, read [wiki](https://github.com/BCDevOps/BDDStack/wiki) for instructions.

 ## Test result reports